 In 2016 Lizzie Carr, aka Lizzie Outside, launched Plastic Patrol after seeing how flooded our waterways are with plastic pollution.

 She’s a born adventurer and has dedicated herself to exploring the UK by paddle board using her journey to highlight and educate on wider environmental issues affecting our land and waterways.

 In May 2016 she became the first person in history to paddle board the entire length of Britain’s waterways, solo and unsupported.
 In 2017 she was the first woman to paddleboard solo across the English channel.
 In 2018 she was the first person the paddle board the entire length of the Hudson River in America.
 Each of these world firsts has a purpose: to use adventure as a way to raise awareness and highlight environmental issues globally

 These achievements have earned Lizzie international recognition from both media and the general public.
 Lizzie has written for publications including The Telegraph, The Guardian and the United Nations and appeared BBC Politics Live, The One Show, CNN and other global networks as a recognised and trusted voice on environmental issues.

 In 2020 Lizzie was awarded the Prime Minister’s Point of Light and was awarded ‘Inspiration of the Year’ Award at the Stylist Magazine awards.
 She is also a LinkedIn Changemaker.

 In August 2020, Lizzie is launching her much anticipated podcast, ‘Earthshakers’, that delves into the minds of people shaking up the planet.

-#PlasticPatrol began on a paddle board but has grown to be a global movement of like-minded people working together on land and water to protect the environment we love.
+#PlasticPatrol began as a one woman mission on a paddle board and has grown into a global movement of like-minded people working together on land and water to protect the planet.